hamzafer/ScanFeeDep/README.md

 # ScanFeeDep
-Scan Fee is a online printing service
+Scan Fee is an online printing service